Nosebleeds during pregnancy are an odd sign but actually a common and normal early sign of pregnancy for some people.

 The truth is you have more blood flow through all of your body and your nose is an area where tissue can tear or be bothered really easily and create a nosebleed.
 Often early in pregnancy you might have some high blood pressure (due to your increased blood volume — your body compensates quickly).
 Think of it as poking a hole in a kinked hose!
 All of this is from the hormonal changes of pregnancy.

-A bloody nose happens when the tiny blood vessels in your nasal membranes are ruptured.
+A bloody nose happens when the small blood vessels in your nose or nasal membranes are ruptured.
 It can seem like a lot of blood, and the blood can go down the back of your throat into your stomach and make you feel sick.
-That’s why I recommend pinching the sides of the nose and leaning forward so the blood comes out your nose instead.
-Some people find ice packs help as well.

 I would recommend considering medical attention if it doesn’t seem to be stopping or slowing after a few minutes.
 If you go to the ER or an instacare clinic they have nasal tampons they can shoot up your nose to stop the bleeding.
 If they see a specific issue they may use silver nitrate to stop a specific blood vessel.